yazgoo/fuse_kafka/README.md

 Or you might want to add brokers or use new zookeepers.

 Dynamic configuration allows to modify the configuration on the fly.
-You won't be able to add watched directory on the fly, but you will be able to:
+You will be able to:

 * point to new zookeepers/brokers
 * update tags, fields
+* modify watched directories

 Just update your configuration, then, issue a: